kemdi-dev/ClimatEco/README.md

-# capstone-project
+# ClimateEco
-Final year project - with Lex, Lu, and Anas
+EECS 4441 Projet with Vanessa and Jieyi